hal/circuit/README.md

 In a typical GUI application an event triggers some business logic, model update or state change, most often as a result of user interaction.
 Events can trigger other events, which leads to unpredictable data flow, hard to diagnose problems and unclear application semantics.

-The guiding principal in Circuit (and Flux) is provide a framework with deterministic behaviour that allows you to hook into the data flow at any point and know exactly what steps will executed next.
+The guiding principal in Circuit (and Flux) is to provide a framework with deterministic behaviour that allows you to hook into the data flow at any point and know exactly what steps will be executed next.

 The uni-directional data flow described above already provides a good baseline, but Circuit adds some specific semantics to the contract between the core components, which will be described in the next sections.